UBC-MDS/DSCI_522_group27/doc/white_wine_predict_report.md

 to challenge this, we can establish a model tuned through machine learning to estimate the quality of alcoholic drinks based on specific chemical properties of each beverage.
 However, this task will likely require a lot of insider knowledge.
-We found a well written by Dr. P.
+We found a well written paper by Dr. P. Cortez, Dr. A. Cerdeira, Dr. F. Almeida, Dr. T. Matos and Dr. J.
-Cortez, Dr. A. Cerdeira, Dr. F. Almeida, Dr. T. Matos and Dr. J. Reis, where they were able to demonstrate the results of a data mining approach which demonstrated promising results compared to alternative neural network methods (Cortez et al. 2009).
+Reis, where they were able to demonstrate the results of a data mining approach which demonstrated promising results compared to alternative neural network methods (Cortez et al. 2009).

 Here we want to try different regression models to predict the wine quality based on the results of physicochemical tests.
-Answers to this question could be used in support of the wine tasting evaluations of oenologists and contribute to improved wine production quality (Cortez et al. 2009).
+The results of this experiment could be used in support of the wine tasting evaluations of oenologists and contribute to improved wine production quality (Cortez et al. 2009).

 # **Methods**